whosonfirst/whosonfirst-www/www/blog/2023/06/19/karmashapes/index.md

 _(above) Example polygon coverage, WOF (pre-Karmashapes import)_

-![Post-Karmashapes polygon coverage](images/post-ks-coverage-1.png "Post-Karmashapes polygon coverage") _(above) Example polygon coverage, Karmashapes_
+![Post-Karmashapes polygon coverage](images/post-ks-coverage-1.png "Post-Karmashapes polygon coverage") _(above) Example polygon coverage, raw Karmashapes_

 ![Pre-Karmashapes polygon coverage](images/pre-ks-coverage-2.png "Pre-Karmashapes polygon coverage") _(above) Example polygon coverage, WOF (pre-Karmashapes import)_

-![Post-Karmashapes polygon coverage](images/post-ks-coverage-2.png "Post-Karmashapes polygon coverage") _(above) Example polygon coverage, Karmashapes_
+![Post-Karmashapes polygon coverage](images/post-ks-coverage-2.png "Post-Karmashapes polygon coverage") _(above) Example polygon coverage, raw Karmashapes_

-# Merging into Who’s On First
+## Merging into Who’s On First

-Before Karmashapes, locality coverage in WOF was mainly represented using publicly available [GeoNames](https://www.geonames.org/) Point data and roughly 1,500 hand-curated polygons for large, populous localities.
-In WOF, urban and village-level places in India were imported at the locality placetype.
+Before Karmashapes, locality coverage in WOF was mainly represented using publicly available [GeoNames](https://www.geonames.org/) point data and roughly 1,500 hand-curated polygons for large, populous localities.
+In WOF, urban towns and village-level places in India were imported at the locality placetype.
 Habitations were imported at the neighbourhood placetype.

 However, because Karmashapes was developed using several input datasets, each of different vintage, some geographic overlap between town and village polygons is present in the dataset.
 To solve this overlap issue, WOF relied on Karmashapes attributes and spatial geoprocessing tools to move some villages to the neighbourhood placetype.